Thomas Darcy, 1st Baron Darcy of Chiche

-Thomas Darcy, 1st Baron Darcy of Chiche KG (4 December 1506 – 28 June 1558) was an English courtier during the reign of Edward VI.
+Thomas Darcy, 1st Baron Darcy of Chiche (4 December 1506 – 28 June 1558) was an English courtier during the reign of Edward VI.
 He served as Vice-Chamberlain of the Household and Captain of the Yeomen of the Guard between 1550 and 1551 before his appointment as Lord Chamberlain of the Household.
 He was placed under house arrest for his support of Lady Jane Grey as Edward's successor.

 Early and family life

 Thomas Darcy, born in 1506, was the only son and heir of Roger Darcy (d.
 30 September 1508) by Elizabeth Wentworth, the daughter of Sir Henry Wentworth, and aunt of Queen Jane Seymour.

 After the death of Roger Darcy, Elizabeth (née Wentworth) married secondly, as his second wife, Sir Thomas Wyndham (d.
-1522) of Felbrigg, Norfolk, by whom she was the mother of Sir Thomas Wyndham.
+1522) of Felbrigg, Norfolk, by whom she was the mother of Vice-Admiral Thomas Wyndham.
 She married thirdly, as his third wife, John Bourchier, 1st Earl of Bath.

+Through his mother he was the first cousin not only of Henry VIII's Queen for a short time, and the mother of his heir, and her siblings, but of also Thomas Wentworth, 1st Baron Wentworth.

 After his father's death, Thomas Darcy became the ward of Sir John Raynsford.
 He married Raynsford's daughter Audrey in 1521.
 She died childless in 1527 and he later married Elizabeth, daughter of John de Vere, 15th Earl of Oxford and Elizabeth Trussell.
 They had five or eight children, including John, who succeeded as 2nd Baron Darcy of Chiche.
 He married Frances, daughter of Richard Rich, 1st Baron Rich, and they had issue, including Thomas, 3rd Baron and 1st Earl Rivers.